nishant-labs/node-rest-server/README.md

 Get your own rest based nodejs server within minutes by just providing endpoints and controller.

+> Repo is migrated to publish module js bundle along with typescript typings.

 ## Features

 - Ready to use rest server in minutes.